I track tech news every day because I know you don’t have time to.

 But I shoot with both phones and a mirrorless camera.
 And honestly?
 Most people just want good photos of their kids or their food.
 The AI gets you there faster.

 I tested the latest Dell XPS with an NPU.
 Video calls don’t drain my battery anymore.
 Background blur happens on-device instead of through the cloud.
-That means better privacy and faster performance.
+That’s better privacy and faster performance, no lag, no latency waiting for some server to process your face.

-Your watch now tracks blood oxygen and sleep stages.
-The latest Apple Watch Series 10 and Garmin Fenix 8 use improved sensors that actually work.
-Previous versions were hit or miss.
+Your watch now tracks blood oxygen and sleep stages, that’s become standard.
+The Apple Watch Series 10 and Garmin Fenix 8 ship with better sensors.
+They actually work.
+Previous versions?
+Hit or miss, frustratingly so.

-What you get is simple.
-Better sleep data means you know when you’re actually recovering.
-Blood oxygen tracking helps you spot altitude issues or potential health problems early.
+What you get is straightforward.
+Better sleep data tells you when you’re actually recovering.
+Blood oxygen tracking?
+That’s how you catch altitude issues or potential health problems before they become real.

 The tech uses red and infrared LEDs to measure oxygen saturation through your skin.
 It’s the same concept hospitals use, just miniaturized.